 Model Code of Professional Conduct

-The Federation has approved a Model Code of Professional Conduct that has been implemented by a number of law societies, and is under review by the others.
+The Federation has approved a Model Code of Professional Conduct that has been implemented in whole or in part by all law societies except the Chambre des notaires in Quebec.
 Over time, it is expected that rules of conduct across Canada will be harmonized.
 Learn More.

 National Discipline Standards